gradle/declarative-gradle/docs/getting-started/setup.md

 Download the latest release from the [Gradle Client](https://github.com/gradle/gradle-client/releases/latest) repository on GitHub and install it.

 The `DMG` file is for macOS, the `DEB` file is for Linux and the `MSI` file is for Windows.

+!!! warn
+    Note that the _Gradle Client_ is not signed/notarized and will require you to accept running it anyway.

 ## Pick a sample